Market Cap: $285.2M TTM revenue: $10.1M YOY return: +94.81% |

 2023 | $488,023 |

 However, among all space CEOs, Kargieman is among the most likeable.
-In interviews he exhibits insightfulness and articulate knowledge of his place in the space industry.
-Other CEOs seem to fall back on a prepped recitation of taglines, but not Kargieman.
-Kargieman is also a proud father passing his love of satellites to his daughter who reportedly also wants to make satellites like her father one day.
+In interviews he exhibits insightfulness and articulate knowledge of the space industry.
+Other CEOs seem to fall back on a prepped recitation of taglines.
+Not Kargieman.
+Kargieman is a proud father passing his love of satellites to his daughter who reportedly also wants to make satellites like her dad.
 He comes across as down-to-earth and approachable.
 And smooth.
-It is no wonder he and his team excelled at raising investor money.
+No wonder he with his team excelled at raising capital.
 Kargieman has every financial incentive to make Satellogic profitable and re-grow the value of Satellogic stock.
 If Satellogic stock price rises, so does his net worth.
-Having a formal background in number theory, Kargieman should understand this concept well.
+Having a formal background in number theory, Kargieman should well understand this concept.

-Despite offering competitive imagery with lowest cost economics, Satellogic’s sales never materialized.
+Despite offering competitive imagery with lowest cost economics, Satellogic’s sales have yet to materialize.
 Satellogic’s product has been raw imagery.
 Kargieman apparently envisioned customers would buy imagery and perform data analysis themselves.
 Planet and Blacksky approached differently – each selling satellite imagery analytics as the product.
 Kargieman articulated this in March 2022, “we don’t expect to be the company doing the analytics.”
 He left this to Satellogic’s partners.
 This regretful decision doomed the company.
 And Kargieman went on to oversee the loss of approximately three-quarters billion in shareholder value.

 Early SEC filings disclose that Satellogic’s management team collectively was paid $2,274,000 in 2019 and $3,694,028 in 2020.
 This suggests with his pre- and post-IPO compensation, if his Satellogic business venture fails, Kargieman still walks away receiving a millions in total compensation.
 Not a bad deal.